Start Here... to Un-Rush. A place to help you face a hurried world.

 Occasionally, learnings and stories from my Alpine lifestyle choice of living in South Tyrol, a region blending the best of two worlds: the industrious, organized German way mixed with the Italian way of enjoying life and taking things not too seriously.

-WHAT THIS IS NOT ABOUT?
+WHAT IS THIS NOT ABOUT?

 This is not about giving you tips on daily slowing-down rituals.
 There is so much wonderful material out there where you can find tips on meditation, relaxation, “detox’ation” from your smartphone and social media, etc.).
 I can’t compete with that and won’t be of much help to you if I provide even more of it.

 You will also not find a struggle to-find-my-slow-life story – ‘cause there isn’t one.
-Friends and colleagues always valued that my input and advice come from a place of inner calm and balance as well as level-headed research.
+Friends and colleagues always valued that my input and advice come from a place of inner calm and balance, as well as level-headed research.
 And that’s what you will get served here as well.

 WHO IS IT FOR?